agsb/milliForth-RiscV/README.md

     which memory map be used and pages size: default GCC

-    simulator of RISCV: qemu or spike ?
+    simulator of RISCV: qemu

-    the heap and stack: .heap at end of .bss, .stack elsewhere ?
+    the heap and stack: .heap at end of .bss, .stack elsewhere.

     systems calls of core functions: linux ecalls